GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 = 2.1.3 =
 * Added documentation for fields `_arrayFlipToObject` and `_objectIntersectKey` from the PHP Functions via Schema extension
+* Added documentation for field `_arrayOfJSONObjectsExtractProperty` from the Helper Function Collection extension

 = 2.1.0 =
 * Support providing the Schema Configuration to apply when invoking the Internal GraphQL Server